The exploration of computational techniques to learn, understand and produce human language content.

 Highly skilled people

-We will develop a supply of people with high-level skills, reflecting increasingly acute demand as natural language processing technologies are used in an increasing number of applications.
+We will aim to have a supply of people with high-level skills, reflecting increasingly acute demand as natural language processing technologies are used in an increasing number of applications.

 Researchers have the opportunity to play an important role in delivering the objectives of EPSRC’s Future Intelligent Technologies and Data-enabled Decision-making cross-ICT priorities, and are well-placed to contribute to the other cross-ICT priorities.